aws-samples/api-gw-for-cold-standby-nodes/README.md

 ### How to Use

+See the Output of the deployed Cloudformation stack for the API URL.

 To power Off all instances inside the given Autoscaling Group, invoke the API using POST method and pass in Autoscaling Group name as the argument.
 For example:

 curl  --request POST https://XXXXXXXX.execute-api.us-east-1.amazonaws.com/prod/poweroff?AutoScalingGroupName=XXXXXXXXX